Rygal/Rygal/README.md

 				jeash](http://haxe.org/com/libs/jeash/embedfont)

-Sometimes, features of the *latest* branch aren't tested on every platform, while on the other hand, sometimes there are features that are already in the *stable* branch without support for some platforms that have just been implemented in the *latest* branch.
+Sometimes, features of the *dev* branch aren't tested on every platform, while on the other hand, sometimes there are features that are already in the *stable* branch without support for some platforms that have just been implemented in the *dev* branch.

 To sum up, you could try another branch if something doesn't work on a platform you'd like to use ;)